 Arriving in India

-Please check with the Indian Bureau of Immigration website and with your airline for up to date rules for quaranting, testing and exemptions for fully vaccinated travellers close to the time of your departure.
+Please check with the Indian Bureau of Immigration website and with your airline for up to date rules for quarantining, testing and exemptions for fully vaccinated travellers close to the time of your departure.
+Another helpful source is the MOHFW website (Indian ministry of health) which includes requirements for travel to India.

 When Will I be Able to Travel to India?